Marginalia: In the Steps of Van Gogh – Important Places in His Life

 For being such a troubled soul during his own lifetime, his letters and paintings have always been a source of joy and calm to me.
 Take a look at some of these stunning close-ups of his works.

 Jenny Bhatt is a writer, literary translator, and literary critic.
-She is a Contributing Editor at PopMatters.
+She is a Contributing Editor (Books) at PopMatters.
 Her short story collection, Each of Us Killers, will be out in September 2020.
-Her literary translation of Dhumketu's (Gujarati writer) short stories will be out in 2019 with Harper Collins India.
-Her writing has appeared in various respectable journals in the US, UK, and India, including The Atlantic, BBC Culture, Literary Hub, Longreads, The Millions, Scroll.in, PopMatters, and others.
+Her literary translation of Dhumketu's (Gujarati writer) short stories will be out in late-2020.
+Her writing has appeared in or is forthcoming in various respectable journals in the US, UK, and India, including The Atlantic, BBC Culture, Literary Hub, Longreads, The Millions, Scroll.in, PopMatters, and others.
 Her fiction has been nominated for two Pushcart Prizes and the 2017 Best American Short Stories.
 She was a finalist for the 2017 Best of the Net Anthology.
 Having lived and worked her way around India, England, Germany, Scotland, and various parts of the US, she now splits her time between Atlanta, Georgia, USA and Ahmedabad, Gujarat, India.
 Find her at: https://indiatopia.com/about-2/.

 View all posts by Jenny Bhatt